ilhamksyuriadi/Machine-Learning---Q-Learning/README.md

 Hint:
 1. The code will show the episode running, optimum policy and reward total
 2. Read the Guide.txt to know what you can do with this code
+3. To figure the result out, i put the result in a image file with name Optimum Policy.JPG